reggi/counselor/README.md

 * Especially when there are many people working on the same project?
 * Limitations, restrictions, definitions, consistancy, accountablity.
 * Files within a folder should be consistant in some ways.
+* Are the same file extension?
+* Use the same file naming convention?
+* Contains no subdirectories?
+* How do I ensure that all folders within a folder all contain the same set of files?

 ## Essential Learnings